honytsoi/CBBroadcastingCoach/README.md

 ## Privacy & Security

-- Your API keys and preferences are stored locally in your browser
+- Your ~~API keys and~~ preferences are stored locally in your browser
-- No data is sent to any server except the Chaturbate API and OpenRouter API
+- No data is sent to any server except the Chaturbate API and ~~OpenRouter~~ CloudFlare API
 - The app does not record or store your broadcasts

 ## Technical Details